kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-26-pi-hole-clash.md

 description:
 date: 2025-05-27 18:40:00 +0800
 categories: [🤖 tech, 🔒 Web Security]
-tags: [🐧 Linux, 💻 Networking, 🍓 Raspberry Pi, 🚫 Ads Blocking, 🔄 NAT Routing, 📡 DHCP, 🛡️ DNS, 😼 Clash, 🌍 LAN Proxy, 🌀 VPN, 🧠 OSI, 🌐 LAN]
+tags: [🐧 Linux, 💻 Networking, 🍓 Raspberry Pi, 🚫 Ads Blocking, 🔄 NAT Routing, 📡 DHCP, 🛡️ DNS, 😼 Clash, 🌍 LAN Proxy, 🌀 VPN, 🧠 OSI, 🌐 LAN, 😨 IPv6]
 img_path: /assets/img/posts/
 toc: true
 comments: true
 image: /assets/img/posts/pi_hole.png
+---

+> **⚠️ WARNING:** If you're using a non-jailbroken iPhone, you need to use `Shadowrocket` to fit this Pi + Clash setup.
+> 📱 **Make sure your phone or router allows IPv6 to be disabled** *before* you commit to this setup.
+> **🪛 <a href="https://kay-a11y.github.io/posts/troubleshoot-clash-port/" target="_blank" rel="noopener noreferrer">check this post</a> for more troubleshooting.**

 ---

 So here's the deal.